Arromanches didn’t need a blue lagoon standing by – part 3

 As I mentioned previously, the Mulberry at Omaha Beach was abandoned and its use discontinued by the end of June.
 Over the same period, American forces were able to move west from Utah beach to capture the port of Cherbourg whose harbor had been incorporated into the Allied plan.
 However, the Germans had so effectively wrecked and mined the port there that the first ships couldn’t sail into it until mid-July and it was put into only limited use in mid-August.

 In the east, the Allies liberated Antwerp on 4 September – within the three month window that planners had expected – but they were unable to open the port itself until sometime in November.
-The same was true for two other French Ports at Boulogne and Calais.
+The same was true for two other French ports at Boulogne and Calais.
 Thus, the Allies used Port Winston for 10 months after D-Day.
-During that time over 2.5 million men, 500,000 vehicles, and four million tons of supplies landed at Gold Beach before the ‘port’ was finally fully decommissioned.
+During that time over 2,500,000 men, 500,000 vehicles, and 4,000,000 tons of supplies landed at Gold Beach before the ‘port’ was finally fully decommissioned.
 So, in the east, Port Winston was indeed critical.

 On the other hand, at the western end of the incursion, despite the delays opening the port at Cherbourg the American forces were supplied mostly over the beaches without the use of a Mulberry.
 Within two months of the landing, both American beaches – Omaha and Utah – were handling 16,000 tons of cargo daily.
 In fact, at D+60 (60 days after D-Day) Omaha Beach was handling about a third more cargo than Port Winston each day – a disparity that continued to grow throughout the war.
 It’s not too far-fetched, then, to think that the British could have found ways to be equally resourceful without the use of Port Winston.